Protest and dissent in China: Labor protests

+Political liberalization and democracy movements

 Democracy Wall

 The Democracy Wall movement of November 1978 to spring 1981 is usually regarded as the beginning of China's contemporary democracy movement.
 The Democracy Wall movement focused on the elimination of bureaucratism and the bureaucratic class.
 Although Democracy Wall participants agreed that "democracy" was the means to resolve this conflict between the bureaucratic class and the people, the nature of the proposed democratic institutions was a major source of disagreement.
 A majority of participants in the movement favored viewed the movement as part of a struggle between correct and incorrect notions of Marxism.
 Many participants advocated classical Marxist views that drew on the Paris Commune for inspiration.
 The Democracy Wall movement also included non-Marxists and anti-Marxists, although these participants were a minority.
 Demands for "democracy" were frequent but without an agreed-upon meaning.
 Participants in the movement variously associated the concept of democracy with socialism, communism, liberal democracy, capitalism, and Christianity.
 They drew on a diverse range of intellectual resources "ranging from classical Marxist and socialist traditions to Enlightenment philosophers, [socialist] experiments in Yugoslavia, and Western liberal democracy."
 Significant documents of the Democracy Wall movement include The Fifth Modernization manifesto by Wei Jingsheng.